Rajkarnikar: Culture

 The worshiping of Kumari, Taleju Bhawani, Ganesh, Harati Ajima, Aakash bhairav, and Bhin Dyo is one of major worshipping for Halwai people.

 'They also believe in worshipping ancestors and believe in continued existence of life.
 They celebrate festivals, such as Yenya Puni, Yomari Punhi, Janbahadyah Salegu, Pahanchaare and perform pilgrimage during the month of Gunlaa.

 Social status

-Rajkarnikar is a highly respected caste.
 Their status as providers of food for their community also makes them responsible for making sweets and cakes.
 These are made for all festivals and celebrations, such as marriage or childbirth.